 Students who officially withdraw from school prior to the date stated in the current Schedule of Classes will receive a mark of “W”.

 Students, who because of circumstances beyond their control, are unable to attend classes during finals week or the preceding three weeks will, upon approval of their instructor, receive a mark of “X” (incomplete) in all courses in which they were maintaining passing grades.

-When an “X” is given for a grade in a course, the credit hours are not included for one semester (exclusive of summer) in calculating the grade point averages.
-Grades of “X” earned during the spring or summer are to be completed by the end of the following fall semester.
-If the “X” is not removed by that time, the grade becomes an F and the hours are included in the number of hours attempted.
+When an “X” is given for a grade in a course, the credit hours are not included for one year in calculating the grade point averages.
+A grade of “X” reverts to a grade of F one year from the close of semester/term in which the grade was originally recorded if the course requirements have not been satisfied and the hours are included in the number of hours attempted.

 Recording a grade of “X” requires the filing of a plan for completion.
 The plan will be submitted with the official grade record sent to the department head who will forward it to the Dean’s office.
 The plan will include why the grade was given and steps necessary for the student to receive the final grade.

 A grade of “IP” (In Progress) will be used for courses that are scheduled over more than one semester.
 The grade of IP will not be computed in the grade point average and will be removed when the final grade is filed by the instructor.